objectiser/java-agent-original/README.md

 The Java Agent can be used in two ways:

-### Tracer and Framework Integrations on Class Path
+### Tracer and Framework Integrations on Classpath

 This approach uses the plain `opentracing-agent.jar` provided by this project, and obtains the OpenTracing Tracer and any required framework integrations, rules, etc. from the classpath.